-- 1. Emergency leave may be granted for problems for which pre planning is not possible or could not relieve the necessity for the employee's absence (ex.
-Religious holidays, funeral of friend, etc.). - a.
-Employees shall be allowed to use accrued sick leave for a child of the employee with a health condition that requires treatment or supervision; or - b.
-Employees shall also be allowed to use accrued sick leave for a spouse, parent, parent in law or grandparent of the employee who has a serious health condition or emergency condition.

-- 2. Emergency leave shall be deducted from available sick leave.
-An individual may not use more in annual total than is annually available in their sick leave balance. - D. Employees shall be allowed to use their accrued leave under this section to care for immediate family members with a health condition that requires treatment or supervision.
-Abuse of sick leave may be subject to disciplinary action as found in the "Progressive Discipline" section. - E. Sick Leave Sell Back: This section shall be consistent with RCW 28A.58 or its replacement.
-RCW 28A.58 provides: - 1.
+- 1. Emergency leave may be granted for problems for which preplanning is not possible or could not relieve the necessity for the employee's absence (ex. religious holiday, funeral of a friend, etc.) - a.
+Employees shall be allowed to use accrued sick leave for a child of the employee with a health condition that requires treatment o supervision; or - b.
+Employees shall also be allowed to use accrued sick leave for a spouse, parent, parent-in-law, or grandparent of the employee who has a serious health condition or emergency condition. - 2.
+Emergency leave shall be deducted from available sick leave.
+An individual may not use more in annual total than is annually available in their sick leave balance. - 3.
+Employees who are members of recognized religious groups have the right to request in advance through Human Resources up to three (3) days per work year of non-accumulating accommodation leave when: - a.
+The recognized religious group celebrates a holy day or religious holiday and - b.
+Requires attendance at the celebration - c.
+The celebration is only scheduled at a time which conflicts with the employee's scheduled workday and shift - E. Employees shall be allowed to use their accrued leave under this section to care for immediate family members with a health condition that requires treatment or supervision.
+Abuse of sick leave may be subject to disciplinary action as found in the "Progressive Discipline" section. - F. Sick Leave Sell Back: This section shall be consistent with RCW 28A.58 or its replacement.
+RCW 28A.
+58 provides: - 1.
 Twelve (12) days may be accumulated per year on a prorated basis to a maximum of 180 days. - 2.
 After sixty (60) days have been accrued, an employee may exercise the option to receive remuneration for unused illness or injury leave accumulated in the previous year, at the rate equal to one (1) day for each four (4) full days accrued in excess of sixty (60) days. - 3.
-Days for which remuneration has been received shall be deducted from the accrued leave at the rate of four days for every one day's monetary compensation. - 4.
-At the time of separation from District employment due to retirement or death, remuneration shall be granted at a rate equal to one (1) day's current compensation for each four (4) days of accrued illness and injury leave.
-The maximum number of days which can be remunerated is 25 (25%) percent of one hundred eighty (180) or a total of forty-five (45 days). - 5.
-It is agreed that the provisions enumerated above shall be in effect upon the effective date of this law, and shall continue in force through the duration of this Agreement unless RCW 28A.58 is changed, or the law is found to be illegal or unconstitutional.
+Days for which remuneration has been received shall be deducted from the accrued leave at the rate of four (4) days for every one (1) day's monetary compensation.

+- 4. At the time of separation from district employment due to retirement or death, remuneration shall be granted at a rate equal to one (1) day's current compensation for each four (4) days of accrued illness and injury leave.
+The maximum number of days which can be remunerated is 25 percent (25%) of one hundred eighty (180) or a total forty-five (45) days. - 5.
+It is agreed that the provisions enumerated above shall be in effect upon the effective date of this law and shall continue in force through the duration of this Agreement unless RCW 28A.58 is changed, or the law is found to be illegal or unconstitutional.